18 Insanely Effective Coupon Campaigns You Must Try

 Run a weekend flash sale offering UK customers free shipping for the next 48 hours.

 Flash sales can quickly get hijacked.
 To avoid a flash sale coupon going wild, you can limit the coupon availability to specific locations, customer groups, or order sizes.
+Even better if you can tie the flash sale coupon to a special event or time of year for event better reception.

 For a marketer, there is nothing more heartbreaking than an abandoned cart.
-You may never know the exact reason for leaving the store too soon.
+You may never know the exact reason why a customer left the store too soon.
 It may be a loss of interest in the offer, high cost of delivery, lack of a preferred form of payment, or a completely random event that prevented your customers from reaching the end of the purchasing process.
 However, besides utter disappointment, abandonment orders are also a source of potential recovery.
 A customer who was already that close to purchasing from you is a precious lead.
 Such customers already left their contact info and products they wanted.
 That’s an excellent opportunity to reach out to them with a coupon code.

 Cunning customers might notice that you are automatically targeting users who didn’t finish their orders and abuse the system by continually abandoning carts in exchange for discounts.
 To protect your coupon offers from fraud, you should limit the coupon usage to once per customer or to several times per year or quarter.

-Although happy hour campaigns are primarily used by F&B business, it can be a successful promotional tactic for any company type.
+Although happy hour campaigns are primarily used by F&B business, they can be a successful promotional tactic for any company type.
 Trust me, you don’t have to sell beer to use this strategy.
 Time-based campaigns are a great way to drive sales in the quiet periods and attract new customers to your store, whatever you’re selling.
 You can also use it to encourage consumers to purchase sooner than they would otherwise by offering discounts on desirable and fast-moving products in a limited time frame.

 Offer a free night ride for customers who booked the cab in the early afternoon (1 pm to 3 pm).